List of Emmerdale characters introduced in 2012: Vanessa Woodfield

 Rhona is discharged and decides to go "cold turkey", rather than go to rehab.
 Vanessa learns of this and is concerned for Rhona's welfare.
 Paddy threatens to sack Vanessa but she reminds him that she is a partner, so he cannot and buys Nikhil Sharma's (Rik Makarem) house.
 Following Cameron Murray's (Dominic Power) hostage siege at The Woolpack, Diane Sugden (Elizabeth Estensen) and Chas Dingle (Lucy Pargeter) stay with her until the pub is complete.
-When Declan Macey (Jason Merrells) evicts Dom Andews (Wil Johnson) and his daughter, Gemma (Tendai Rinomhota), Vanessa gives them a place to stay.
+When Declan Macey (Jason Merrells) evicts Dom Andrews (Wil Johnson) and his daughter, Gemma (Tendai Rinomhota), Vanessa gives them a place to stay.
 Vanessa accompanies Dom to the hospital when Gemma is found unconscious and is upset when Gemma dies.
 She attends Gemma's funeral and helps Dom through the day.
 In May 2014, Vanessa helps Moira prepare for her wedding day to Cain.
 After Moira's nephew, Pete Barton (Anthony Quinlan) has a bust-up with his girlfriend, Debbie Dingle (Charley Webb), he confides in Vanessa and they kiss.
 They both regret it but Debbie sees them hugging.

 After visiting Moira, Vanessa panics when she notices the ketamine is missing from her vet bag as Adam, has stolen it and taken a large dose.
 Paddy urges Vanessa to call the police and Moira is questioned.
 Vanessa goes on a night out and has a one-night stand with a young man, who appears to be in his 20s.
 She boasts to Leyla Harding (Roxy Shahidi) about her new boyfriend and realizes it is Priya Sharma's (Fiona Wade) soon-to-be 17-year-old stepson, Kirin Kotecha (Adam Fielding).
 She visits Kirin and they agree to continue their relationship in secret but are caught by Priya and Leyla.
 Priya demands Vanessa and Kirin end their relationship for good but Vanessa and Kirin are caught again by Paddy.
 Kirin later tells Priya and Rakesh about his relationship with Vanessa, angering Priya.
 After months of dating Kirin, Vanessa decides to end their relationship, fearing being subjected to gossip.
 Kirin goes out drinking and while driving his father's car home, he collides with Moira's van and sends her sliding off the road.
 She is rushed to hospital and Kirin faces Moira's husband, Cain.
 Vanessa is furious with Kirin but forgives him and they reconcile.
 On his birthday, Kirin notices a lump on one of Vanessa's breasts and they both fear it could be cancer.
 Kirin promises to support her and Vanessa books a hospital appointment but fails to do so.
 This leads to Rhona supports Vanessa but gets the all clear.